-All young people and vulnerable adults regardless of age, gender, racial origin, religious belief, sexual identity and disability have a right to enjoy sport free from all forms of abuse or poor practice.
+All young people and adults at risk regardless of age, disability, racial origin, religious belief, gender, sexual identity and social background have a right to enjoy sport free from all forms of abuse or poor practice.

-The National Governing Bodies of Bowls, affiliated County Associations and -bowls clubs have responsibilities for the welfare of children and adults at risk who take part in their sport.
+The National Governing Bodies of Bowls, affiliated County Associations and bowls clubs have responsibilities for the welfare of children and adults at risk who take part in their sport.